p4lang/behavioral-model/docs/simple_switch.md

 dropped if you wish, but this will not automatically be done for you.

+### Restrictions on code in the `Ingress` and `Egress` controls

+`simple_switch` does not support doing `apply` on the same table more than once for a single execution of the `Ingress` control, nor for a single execution of the `Egress` control.

+In some cases, you can work around this restriction by having multiple tables with similar definitions, and `apply` each of them once per execution of the `Ingress` control (or `Egress`).
+If you want two such tables to contain the same set of table entries and actions, then you must write your control plane software to keep their contents the same, e.g. always add an entry to `T2` every time you add an entry to `T1`, etc.

+This restriction is one that could be generalized in `simple_switch`, but realize that some high speed ASIC implementations of P4 may also impose this same restriction, because the restriction can be imposed by the design of the hardware.

 ### Restrictions on code in the `ComputeChecksum` control

 The `ComputeChecksum` control is executed just after the `Egress`